 - Strawberry Jello: This is placed in the rhubarb filling.
 It helps add some flavour but also thicken up the filling.
 If you don't have jello, add cornstarch instead.

-- Rhubarb: I used bright pink rhubarb for that pop of colour in the tart.
+- Rhubarb: I used bright pink rhubarb for that pop of colour in the bars.
 Regardless of the colour, it will still be tangy.
 Slice them into pieces (see photos below for reference).
 Rhubarb that is older in the season will be tougher and more stringy, so you may peel it if you want.

 Step by step instructions